fdformula/FiniteDifferenceFormula.py/README.md

 ## How to install the package

-In Python REPL, execute the following two commands in order.
+In OS termial, execute the following command.

-1. import Pkg ???? to be changed
-1. Pkg.add("FiniteDifferenceFormula")
+1. python -m pip install FiniteDifferenceFormula

 ## The package exports a class, ```FiniteDifferenceFormula```, ```fd``` (an object of this class), and the following member functions